Bobby Valentino (British musician): Solo career

 Valentino has released three solo albums.

 You're in the Groove Jackson was recorded during 1990 in Livingstone Studios in Wood Green and GibsonWood Studios in Deptford and was released in 1991 on Big Life Records.
-The Airplay was significant that many people thought he had had a hit but the distributors, Rough Trade Records went bankrupt the week it was due in the shops.
+The airplay was significant that some people thought he had had a hit but the distributors, Rough Trade Records went bankrupt the week it was due in the shops.

-In 1996 You're Telling Me, which consisted of some new tracks and the best of You're in the Groove Jackson, was released by Vireo Records to critical acclaim and Valentino appeared at the 1996 South by Southwest music festival in Austin, Texas to launch the album.
+In 1996, You're Telling Me, which consisted of some new tracks and the best of You're in the Groove Jackson, was released by Vireo Records to critical acclaim and Valentino appeared at the 1996 South by Southwest music festival in Austin, Texas to launch the album.
 Again, the record company had distribution difficulties.

-The 2001 release, This is Murder, consisted of new tracks and previous recordings from the earlier recordings and appeared on E.M.
+The 2001 release, This Is Murder, consisted of new tracks and previous recordings from the earlier recordings and appeared on E.M.
 Records.

 All three titles are quotes from the Bob Hope and Bing Crosby film musical, Road to Rio.

-A 4th album is due for release in June 2011 under the title of Pat-a-Cake, Pat-a-Cake – another quote from Crosby and Hope.
+A fourth album was due for release in June 2011 under the title of Pat-a-Cake, Pat-a-Cake – another quote from Crosby and Hope.

 Valentino is currently working on an album of new material with the working title of 6 ft 3ins.

 Legal actions

-In 2002, Valentino won a court case against Robert Hodgens (aka Bobby Bluebell) of Scots pop band The Bluebells for unpaid royalties from his contribution to their 1993 hit "Young at Heart", co-written by Hodgens and Siobhan Fahey.
+In 2002, Valentino won a court case against Robert Hodgens (a.k.a.
+Bobby Bluebell) of Scots pop band the Bluebells for unpaid royalties from his contribution to their 1993 hit "Young at Heart", co-written by Hodgens and Siobhan Fahey.
 Valentino's case hinged on convincing the judge that he, rather than Hodgens, had composed the song's distinctive violin part, and that the violin part made a significant enough difference to the song to be considered an original contribution.
-The song, first recorded by Bananarama in 1983, was then released by the Bluebells with the added violin part in 1984, reaching No. 8 in the UK Singles chart.
+The song, first recorded by Bananarama in 1983, was then released by the Bluebells with the added violin part in 1984, reaching No. 8 on the UK Singles chart.
 Valentino was paid a session fee of £75.
 However his claim against Hodgens only dated back to the time of the single's 1993 re-release and chart-topping performance on the back of a high-profile Volkswagen TV commercial.
-The court case attracted media attention after Valentino performed the violin part in court to illustrate his point, convincing Mr Justice Floyd to rule in his favour and award him damages of £100,000.
+The court case attracted media attention after Valentino performed the violin part in court to illustrate his point, convincing Justice Christopher Floyd to rule in his favour and award him damages of £100,000.
 A subsequent appeal by Hodgens against the ruling was unsuccessful.

-In 2008, Valentino brought an action against the American R&B singer Bobby Wilson (then billed as "Bobby Valentino") and his then record label Def Jam for "Passing off, Trade Mark infringement, and breach of contract, in relation to record sales, recorded content, and artist's live performances".
+In 2008, Valentino brought an action against the American R&B singer Bobby Wilson (then billed as "Bobby Valentino") and his then record label Def Jam for "passing off, trade mark infringement, and breach of contract, in relation to record sales, recorded content, and artist's live performances".